 Major oxidation state of nickel metal is +2.

 Yes.
-Nickel is used as a catalyst in different applications.
+Nickel is used as a catalyst in different applications in the chemical industries.

 Qualitative Analysis for anions and cations